cosmoscout/csp-gaussian-splatting/README.md

 # Gaussian Splatting for CosmoScout VR

-A CosmoScout VR plugin which uses the [code](https://github.com/graphdeco-inria/gaussian-splatting) provided for the paper [3D Gaussian Splatting for Real-Time Radiance Field Rendering](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) to visualize radiance fields.
+A CosmoScout VR plugin which uses the code provided for the paper [3D Gaussian Splatting for Real-Time Radiance Field Rendering](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) to visualize radiance fields.
+The code comes from two repositories:
+* https://github.com/graphdeco-inria/diff-gaussian-rasterization contains the Cuda rasterizer.
+A fork of this repository is included in this plugin as a submodule.
+* https://gitlab.inria.fr/sibr/sibr_core contains the glue-code for loading the radiance fields from disk.
+Our loading code is based on this repository in large parts.

 Clone this recursively to the plugins directory: